Butter is one of those foods that can turn bland meals into masterpieces.

 4. Butter is a Good Source of The Fatty Acid Butyrate

 The 4-carbon fatty acid butyrate is created by bacteria in the colon when they are exposed to dietary fiber.

 This may be the main reason fiber has health benefits for humans.

 But there is another good dietary source of butyrate… butter, which is about 3-4% butyrate.
-In fact, butyr-ate derives its name from butter.

 In rats, butyrate supplementation prevents weight gain on an unhealthy diet by increasing energy expenditure and reducing food intake.
 It also improves the function of mitochondria and lowers fasting triglycerides and insulin (13).